Dylan-Graham/fastapi-basic-tutorial/README.md

 ### API Parameters (Path/Query)

-#### Path Parameter
+#### Path Parameters
 You can think of these parameters as required parameters for the endpoint e.g.

-#### Query Parameter
+#### Query Parameters
 You can think of this parameter as an optional parameter which we can use to filter payloads.
 Some common query parameters are: page/size/sort.

 ## SETUP: FASTAPI
+#### *Disclaimer - Inside this repository you will find simple endpoint examples*
-(I am assuming you already have an active Python dev environment)
+(I am assuming you already have an active Python dev environment w/ at least Python 3.10.6)

 - Clone this repository
 - Open the cloned repository in VS Code or you preferred IDE.
-- Run the run.py (e.g python3 run.py, if you are on Mac).
-Watch the dependencies install.
+- Run the setup scripts: setupVirtualEnv (optional, but preferred), setupDependenciesInVenv (or setupDependencies if you opted out from setting up a virtual env)

+#### Mac: python3 script-file.py
+#### Windows: python script-file.py

 What got installed?
 FastAPI - A Web Framework for quickly creating APIs, Unicorn - a ASGI server

 ## CREATING YOUR FIRST ENDPOINT

-* If you get lost at any point or would like to jump ahead you can view the Resource folder inside the cloned repository.
+* ⚠️ ATTENTION ⚠️ If you get lost at any point or would like to jump ahead you can view the Resource folder inside the cloned repository.
 It will have a completed copy of what we're about to in this tutorial.

-From your IDE create a file called hello_world_endpoint.py.
+From your IDE create a file called main.py.

-Run the file...
+### Running the server
+Mac: python3 run.py
+Windows: python run.py
 ## TESTING YOUR FIRST ENDPOINT

 Open your web browser and navigate to: localhost:8000/docs.
 If you created your API correctly you will notice your hello_world_endpoint endpoint.